Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-11-13-vis2020-streaming-infrastructure.md

 chat synchronization.
-Synchronizing the chat platforms bidirectionally is required to provide a unified chat experience on either platform; however, some users were not comfortable with their messages on the more private/internal Discord channel conference being visible publicly on YouTube.
+Synchronizing the chat platforms bidirectionally is required to provide a unified chat experience on either platform; however, some users were not comfortable with their messages on the more private/internal Discord channel being visible publicly on YouTube.

 To address this, I initially developed a quick hack that would let attendees prefix their message with the `-` character, thereby instructing the bot to not synchronize the message to YouTube.